Lord-Windy/asmjit/README.md

 AsmJit is a complete JIT and remote assembler for C++ language.
 It can generate native code for x86 and x64 architectures and supports the whole x86/x64 instruction set - from legacy MMX to the newest AVX512.
 It has a type-safe API that allows C++ compiler to do semantic checks at compile-time even before the assembled code is generated and/or executed.

 AsmJit is not a virtual machine (VM).
-It doesn't have functionality to implement VM out of the box; however, it can be be used as a JIT backend of your own VM.
+It doesn't have functionality to implement a VM out of the box; however, it can be be used as a JIT backend of your own VM.
 The usage of AsmJit is not limited at all; it's suitable for multimedia, VM backends, remote code generation, and many other tasks.

+AsmJit, as the name implies, started as a project that provided JIT code-generation and execution.
+However, AsmJit evolved and it now contains features that are far beyond the scope of a simple JIT compiler.
+To keep the library small and lightweight the functionality not strictly related to JIT is provided by a sister project called [asmtk](https://github.com/asmjit/asmtk).

 Features
 --------

   * Complete x86/x64 instruction set - MMX, SSEx, BMIx, ADX, TBM, XOP, AVXx, FMAx, and AVX512.
-  * Assembler, AsmBuilder, and Compiler code-generation concepts - each suitable for different tasks.
+  * Assembler, AsmBuilder, and Compiler code-emitters - each suitable for different kinds of tasks.
   * Built-in CPU vendor and features detection.
   * Advanced logging/formatting and robust error handling.
-  * Virtual memory management similar to malloc/free for JIT code generation and execution.
+  * Virtual memory management similar to malloc/free for JIT code-generation and execution.
   * Lightweight and embeddable - 200-250kB compiled (with all built-in features).
   * Some built-in features can be disabled to make the library even smaller.
   * Zero dependencies - no external libraries, no STL/RTTI.